mklarman/bookie/README.md

 have to incorporate the passwords.
 Keep user_id on the password form.
 Then at the pool or league page, check to see how many people have entered the passord.
 Those are the people in the pool.

+FanBouts.com

+Home page: login/signup.
+Sells who we are: Alternative fantasy sports games.
+Introduce the two games.
+Bookie Wars and Faniside Pools.
+From this page the user either has to be able to get to pages where they can either create a new league/pool, they also need to be able to get to the index pages of the league/pool.

+The index pages.
+On the index pages maybe can be an explanation about how to play, an option to create a new league or to enter a password to an existing league.
+List leagues maybe.

+League/Pool home pages: this will work by finding the password and then checking to see who has entered the password into the database.
+Those are the people in the league/pool.
+On this page will want to list stats from the pool, standings, and hold the functions that allow people to be active in the pool(make a pick or create sports action).

+About Us Page:  Describe our mission and our motive, describe the games and how they are played.

+Create a trash wire?
+A place people can talk trash either to a group or to an individual.
+Something to think about.